allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ### Introducing EventStorming

-In 2013 Alberto Brandolini posted an [article](https://ziobrando.blogspot.com/2013/11/introducing-event-storming.html) about a new workshop format for quickly exploring complex business domains.
+In 2013 Alberto Brandolini posted an [article](https://ziobrando.blogspot.com/2013/11/introducing-event-storming.html) about a new workshop format for quick exploration of complex business domains.
 It was warmly welcomed by the DDD community.
 In 2015 [Technology Radar](https://www.thoughtworks.com/radar/techniques/event-storming) described EventStorming as *worthy of attention* and three years later as *a recommended method* for business domain modelling in information systems.